catalyst-cloud/catalystcloud-docs/source/object-storage/assets/replication-api.rst

     {'name': 'nz-wlg-2--o1--sr-r3', 'aliases': 'nz-wlg-2--o1--sr-r3'}]

     # If you are using an username and password to authenticate instead of a
-    # token you will need to export an "OS_AUTH_TOKEN" for our later use.
+    # token you will need to export an "OS_AUTH_TOKEN" for later use.

     $ swift stat -v
                         StorageURL: https://object-storage.ostst.wgtn.cat-it.co.nz:443/v1/AUTH_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
                         Auth Token: gAAAAABdwJ5KkgWpKIHN_4xaFxkqPpvivOO2Qc4kavx832WC3GNws74icYXvzGUQy7eHxkSgbSpbPzj-j2PikiY6KmbwaqFdlStRSUXbmW0ZR6edoKzw8fDy7FXedR1kWR-j83HQfICzw802Z1zbnZw1Tho7F6vDVo5OEyQw6ORQTSINl6diBD4